reyadrahman/node/README.md

 The `CallServer` lambda also takes another environment variable called `ENDPOINT_URL` which should be the url of the bot engine with the suffix `/run-periodic-tasks`.
 For example `https://deepiks.io/run-periodic-tasks`.

 ### AI Actions (Config)
+Temporarily, until we have a UI for adding AI actions, we can enter them directly into the DynamoDB table `actions`.

-Each item in the `DB_TABLE_AI_ACTIONS` table represents 1 action, its name and target.
+Each item in the `actions` table represents 1 action, its name and target.
 The target could be a lambda function (mentioned by its name) or a URL.
 For example:
 ``` json
 {
     "action": "getForecast",